 F – Food on Campus

 Food, glorious food.
 Ranging from vegan options in The Hive to classic pub grub in The Union, the food options on campus are (almost) endless.
-We also have an on campus pizza delivery service starting this year.
 All food options listed here.

 G – Grove House